Jayanth-reflex/llm-abliteration-quantization/abliteration/README.md

 # Abliteration: Uncensoring Large Language Models (LLMs)

+> For model efficiency and deployment, see our [Quantization Golden Resource](../quantization/quantization_golden_resource.md).

 ## Introduction

 **Abliteration** is a technique introduced to remove censorship or refusal behaviors from Large Language Models (LLMs).
 This repository provides a beginner-friendly, step-by-step guide to understanding and implementing abliteration, with detailed explanations and code samples.